neuralinterfaces/commoners/docs/guide/features.md

 Commoners relies on [Capacitor](https://capacitorjs.com) to generate the necessary files for a mobile application.
 To enable this feature, simply add the `--target mobile` flag to your build command.

+One peculiar aspect of Capacitor is that mobile builds **require Capacitor plugins to be explicitly listed in your `package.json` file**, even if installed in `node_modules`.

 #### iOS
 If you are building for iOS, you will need [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) installed on your Mac.